Ranbut/Ranbut/README.md

 ### Hi there 👋, my name is Vitor Gabriel (Ranbut), welcome to my profile in Github

-I am curious and daring programmer who enjoys what he does.
+Hello, my name is Vitor Gabriel and I'm a curious, daring programmer who likes what he does.
+I'm a lover of computers, websites and games, always interested in knowing how they work.

-Made a technical course in Digital Games Programming and currently studying Computer Science.
+Made a technical course in Digital Games Programming and I am currently studying Computer Science and Fullstack Web Developement.

 ### :hammer_and_wrench: Languages and Tools :
 <div>